OWASP/www-project-secure-headers/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+# Is your feature request related to a problem?

+> [!NOTE]
-A clear and concise description of what the problem is.
+> A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+# Describe the solution you'd like

+> [!NOTE]
-A clear and concise description of what you want to happen.
+> A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+# Describe alternatives you've considered

+> [!NOTE]
-A clear and concise description of any alternative solutions or features you've considered.
+>A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+# Additional context**

+> [!NOTE]
-Add any other context or screenshots about the feature request here.
+> Add any other context or screenshots about the feature request here.